Discriminating properties of compactification in discrete uniform isotropic space-time: Discrimination properties of the Kaluza-Klein geometry compactification

-Defining the world function $\sigma _{\mathrm{K}}\left( P_{0},P_{1}\right) $ by means of (\ref{a1.7}) as an integral along the geodesic, connecting points $P_{0}$ and $P_{1}$, one obtains a multivalued world function, because there are many geodesics of different length, connecting the points $ P_{0}$ and $P_{1}$.
-If the space-time geometry is constructed according to conventional method on the basis of the linear vector field, the metric tensor is a primary quantity, whereas the world function is a secondary (derivative) quantity.
-In this case one may accept situation with multivalued world function, and one may try to interpret this fact in some way.
+Defining the world function $\sigma _{\mathrm{K}}\left( P_{0},P_{1}\right) $ by means of (\ref{a1.7}) as an integral along the geodesic, connecting points $P_{0}$ and $P_{1}$, one obtains a many-valued world function, because there are many geodesics of different length, connecting the points $ P_{0}$ and $P_{1}$.
+If the space-time geometry is constructed according to conventional method on the basis of the linear vector space, the metric tensor is a primary quantity, whereas the world function is a secondary (derivative) quantity.
+In this case one may accept situation with many-valued world function, and one may try to interpret this fact in some way.

-However, if the space-time geometry is a physical geometry, where the world function is the primary fundamental quantity, one cannot accept a multivalued primary quantity.
+However, if the space-time geometry is a physical geometry, where the world function is the primary fundamental quantity, one cannot accept a many-valued primary quantity.
 One needs to use a single-valued world function and to choose only one of many possible variants of the geodesic ( \ref{a2.14}).
 One obtains different space-time geometries for different choice of the geodesic (\ref{a2.14}), determining the world function.

+The single-valued world function restricts possible values of electric charge, considered as a momentum along the fifth coordinate $x^{5}$ in the space-time of Kaluza-Klein.
+As a result of the single-valued world function the electric charge of an elementary particle appears to be restricted.
+Compactification with many-valued world function does not need such a restriction.
 We consider the simplest case, when the world function is defined as integral (\ref{a1.7}) along the "shortest" geodesic, corresponding to the geodesic (\ref{a2.14}).
 This geodesic makes less, than one convolution around the "cylinder".
 In this case the world function depends on the standartized value $x_{\mathrm{st}}^{5}$ of the coordinate $x^{5}$

 where $\mathbf{x}=\left\{ x^{1},x^{2},x^{3}\right\} $